gumaerc-testorg/15.369-fall-2015/content/pages/assignments/_index.md

 Form a team of at least two and not more than three classmates.
 Select one or the other of the following topics for your study:

 **Option 1: Tool or Method:** Pick a tool or method of interest to you, either internal or external.
 Using the literature and / or interviews prepare a report on how that method is currently being used and if it is being met with success.
-Example topics can be found in the Glossary: Kiefer, C. [Monograph: "Notes on the Practice of Corporate Entrepreneurship" (PDF)]({{< baseurl >}}/resources/mit15_369f15_prcticecrprt), 2016, pp. 56–59.
+Example topics can be found in the Glossary: Kiefer, C. {{% resource_link ea039c45-dd32-8296-ed7e-18619e25c282 "Monograph: \"Notes on the Practice of Corporate Entrepreneurship\" (PDF)" %}}, 2016, pp. 56–59.

 **Option 2: Company:** Pick a firm that you are interested in and contact one to three people who are knowledgeable about the firm's Corporate Entrepreneurship efforts.
 Your firm can be found in the literature, in Internet research, introductions from classmates, in our course textbook Corporate Entrepreneurship by Burns, a former employer or a company you are simply interested in, perhaps as a future employer.
 Use the Corporate Entrepreneurship Interview Guide and / or any additional questions of your own.
 What is CE to their firm?
 Why is it important?
 What challenges do they face?
 What tools and methods are they having success with (both inside and outside the firm)?
 Do they have a formal, managed approach to becoming more entrepreneurial and, if so, what is it?